July 08, 2019 14 min read

 A modification in diet represents the most popular, as well as the most effective approach for managing IBS, whether it be consistent periods of symptoms, or short instances of gastrointestinal discomfort which keep coming back.
 A study by M. Al Mijan et al. found nutrition to have a critical role in the etiopathogenesis of IBS, emphasizing the importance and efficiency of dietary therapy.

 When it comes to dietary alterations, a wise strategy would be to keep a diet journal and note reactions to different types of food and ingredients in order to determine your individual sensitivity to different meals and beverages.
-Nonetheless, FODMAP is a scientifically-backed food-organizing dietary system which has already categorized foods based on sensitivity, as well as many other relevant factors, which you can personalize using your food journal.
+Nonetheless, FODMAP is a scientifically-backed food-organizing dietary system that has already categorized foods based on sensitivity, as well as many other relevant factors, which you can personalize using your food journal.

 Now, before we dig into the world of FODMAP dieting, it is important to state that therapy can often include certain medications, which may vary depending on the type of IBS.
 Also, with regard to each individual case, the treatment may include laxatives, anti-diarrhea medication, anticholinergic medications, antibiotics in cases of infection, and even antidepressants if stress and anxiety are some of the prevalent triggers.